LorenzDurantz/userdesSF181A1-LorenzDurantz-ramercado29/README.md

 Needfinding : Coffee Machines in School (Asia Pacific College)

-An **observation** about how consumers use the coffee machines in Asia Pacific College operate.
+An **observation** about how consumers use the coffee machines in Asia Pacific College.
 #
 ### Members
 - Lorenz Miguel C. Durante